Charles Archambeau

-Charles B. Archambeau is an American geophysicist.
+Charles B. Archambeau (September 1, 1933 – October 2, 2020) was an American geophysicist.

 Life

 He graduated from California Institute of Technology with a PhD in 1964.
 He taught at University of Colorado, and California Institute of Technology.

 In 1997, he studied the geophysics of Yucca Mountain, with John Davies, commissioned by the state of Nevada.
 He is President of Technology Research Associates corporation.
 In 2010, he signed a letter in favor of the Integral Fast Reactor.